tectijuana/conocimiento/README.md

-# Knowledge Management in Computer Engineering
+# Knowledge Management in ITICS Engineering

 ## Course Context

-This repository serves as the centralized knowledge management system for the Computer Engineering program at Instituto Tecnológico de Tijuana.
+This repository serves as the centralized knowledge management system for the ITICS  Engineering program at Instituto Tecnológico de Tijuana.
 The primary objective is to foster a collaborative learning environment where students contribute to a comprehensive knowledge base through rigorous research, analysis, and documentation of advanced topics in computer engineering.

 ## Course Objectives